Decadent movement: Spain

 Some art historians consider Francisco de Goya one of the roots of the Decadent movement in Spain, almost 100 years before its start in France.
 His works were a cry of denouncement against injustice and oppression.
-However, Ramón Casas and José María López Mezquita can be considered the model artists of this period.
+However, Ramon Casas and José María López Mezquita can be considered the model artists of this period.
 Their paintings are an image of the social conflicts and police repression that was happening in Spain at the time.

 Spanish writers also wanted to be part of this movement, such as Emilia Pardo Bazán, with works like Los pazos de Ulloa, where terror and Decadent topics appear.
 El monstruo ("The Monster"), written by Antonio de Hoyos y Vinent, belongs to the Decadent movement.
 But the Decadent movement is overlapped by the Fin de Siglo Movement, with the authors of the Generación del 98 being part-Decadent: Ramón María del Valle-Inclán, Unamuno and Pío Baroja are the most essential figures of this period.